 Applicants must be employed in the state of Rhode Island.
 All individuals working in the private sector and most public employees are eligible provided they meet the financial requirements.
-In 2017, applicants must have earned a minimum of $11,520 in the year preceding their leave.
+In 2018, applicants must have earned a minimum of $ $12,120 (equal to $1,010 per month) in the year preceding their leave.
+This amount is the minimum they must have earned, there is no maximum income limit on eligibility.
 Note these financial requirements have been simplified to allow for a quicker understanding.
 Full formal criteria are available here.

-The individual receiving care must be related to the individual taking leave to provide care by one of the following relations: parent, mother-in-law, father-in-law, grandparent, child, spouse, or domestic partner.
+The individual receiving care must be related to the individual taking leave to provide care by one of the following relations.
+The care recipient must be a parent, mother-in-law, father-in-law, grandparent, child, spouse, or domestic partner of the caregiver.

 The care recipient must have a medical condition that requires care, as documented by a physician.